Heba-WebDev/Vet-Care/README.md

 ## _Introduction_

-This is a veterinary clinic management system that handles staff, clients, pets, appointments, appointments notifications and payments.
+Vet-Care is a veterinary clinic management system designed to handle staff, clients, pets, appointments, appointment notifications, and payments.
+The system follows clean architecture principles, ensuring clear separation of concerns and maintainability.

 ## _Video Demo 🎥_